Fundamentals

 sub.close() # close the subscription when done

-With this code, the print_value function will be called whenever the value of the end-effector position gets updated through the subscription.
+With this code, the print_value function is called whenever the value of the end-effector position gets updated through the subscription.
 This does not mean the value has changed necessarily, but that a new value is available.
 You can move the robot around to see the updates in the console output.

 paths = ['root/ManipulatorControl/manipulatorToolPoseActual',